orchid00/R4da/resources.md

 # Contact
 * If you need an R and/or RStudio workshop/session, please contact me.
-My website is https://paulaandrea.rbind.io/ and you can contact me here as well.
+My website is https://paulaandrea.rbind.io/ and you can contact me on github as well.

 # Last Update
 Feb 1st, 2018